MystenLabs/sui/doc/in-progress/sui-kiosk.md

 ## Purchase an item from a kiosk

 To purchase a listed item from a kiosk, use the [`kiosk::purchase`](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/kiosk.md#function-purchase) function.
-When your purchase transaction completes, the asset  transfers to your address and you become the asset owner.
+The asset becomes available to the purchaser when the TransferRequest for the purchase resolves.
+If there is a policy that enforces locking, such a kiosk lock rule, he asset must be placed into the purchaser's kiosk.

 To purchase an item listed on a kiosk:

 ```rust